adityachaudharycode/MentorVerse/README.md

 - Real-time chat service so that student nd teacher can interact
 - Resource sharing platform for students and teachers
 - Analytics dashboard for mentors and students
-- Student progress tracking easily
+- Student progress tracks easily
 - Scheduling system for mentoring sessions will be so useful for students